comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/info_error.md

 If you don't know how to correct the errorneous information, then create an issue.

-None of the above, create an issue
+Still need help?
+Create an issue
 ------------------------------------------------------------------

 Make sure to add **all the information needed to understand the issue** so that someone can help.
 If the info is missing we'll add the 'Needs more information' label and close the issue until there is enough information.